 Every other year, our inbox fills up with questions about continuing education and chiropractic license renewal.
-In 2020, circumstances made for a number of exceptions to prior rules, so these questions may be even more relevant.
 We’ve compiled the following answers to the most common questions.
 If you do not find your answer, please feel free to contact us and we’ll add it to the page,

 How do I renew my New Hampshire chiropractic license?

 How much does it cost to renew a chiropractic license in New Hampshire?

 License renewal costs $300.
 This is paid as part of the electronic renewal process by credit or debit card.

 When do I need to renew my NH chiropractic license?

-License renewal occurs on odd-numbered years in New Hampshire, meaning licenses are renewed on a two-year cycle.
+For most currently licensed chiropractors, license renewal occurs on odd-numbered years, meaning licenses are renewed on a two-year cycle.
 Continuing education documentation and payment should be received by the Office of Professional Licensure by June 30th.
 Licenses expire on July 1st.

 How many continuing education credits do NH chiropractors need for license renewal?